Marie (1985 film): Critical reception

-Most reviewers praised Spacek's performance.
+Most reviewers praised Sissy Spacek's performance.
 Janet Maslin, writing in The New York Times, said Spacek "...evolves effortlessly from a battered young wife to a self-possessed official, and gives yet another guileless, radiant performance of unusual immediacy."
 Several reviewers praised the performance of Fred Thompson, who was known primarily as a peripheral figure in the United States Senate probe of the Watergate scandal.
-Thompson was Ragghianti's attorney during the actual trial and played himself in the film.
+Thompson was Marie Ragghianti's attorney during the actual trial and played himself in the film.